dtolb/v2-messaging/methods/createMessage.md

 ### Invalid Phone Number handing

 When sending a group message to an invalid phone number, you may receive extraneous [callback events](../events/messageEvents.md).
-You can read me on the [Messaging API concepts page](../concepts.md#group-message-invalid).
+You can read more on the [Messaging API concepts page](../concepts.md#group-message-invalid).

 ### Tags
 * If there is a need to identify individual outbound messages, or correlate them with an ID in your own application, the `tag` field can be set to any string.
 The custom `tag` will be included in all callbacks for an outbound message.